 Hyattsville is a beautiful village . . .
 Its surroundings are all of the most delightful character, and as a business or residential location it cannot be surpassed, nesting as it does on and around a beautiful chain of Maryland hills. -The Suburban Citizen, 1892

-In 1845, merchant Christopher Clarke Hyatt purchased a parcel of land near the Baltimore and Ohio railroad, Washington and Baltimore Turnpike, and shipping ports on the Anacostia River.
-The surrounding farmland was subdivided into housing lots, and by 1859 the area was known as Hyattsville by the U.S. Post Office and cartographers.
-The Act of Incorporation of the City of Hyattsville was signed in 1886.
+The son founded Hyattsville in 1845 when he purchased land near the Baltimore and Ohio railroad, Washington and Baltimore Turnpike, and shipping ports on the Anacostia River.
+By 1859 the area was known as Hyattsville by the U.S. Post Office and cartographers.
+The Act of Incorporation of the city was signed in 1886.

 Hyattsville, like so many other communities in the United States, has a sad history of racial exclusion.
 In the 1920s and 1930s, land restrictions that were known as “restrictive covenants” became commonplace in the sale of real estate as a means to further reinforce racial segregation.
 These covenants required the recipient of the land and all future recipients of the land to require that only white individuals could legally own or use their property.
 The practice was very common across the country, including in Hyattsville, throughout the early to mid-20th century.

 When Magruder Park was donated to the City of Hyattsville in 1927, it came with one such restrictive covenant: the deed indicated that the park was “for Caucasian inhabitants only.”
 Many Hyattsville houses sold around that time also contained similar wording in their deeds.
 After all, the U.S. Supreme Court had ruled in 1926 that restrictive covenants did not violate the U.S. Constitution.
 This practice of racial exclusion continued in Hyattsville and in many communities around the United States until a 1948 Supreme Court ruling finding these types of restrictions unenforceable.